KMantas/drupal-dev/modules/php/README.md

             absent => true,
         }

-* By default module package name is php-$title for RedHat and php5-$title .
+* By default module package name is php-$title for RedHat and php-$title .
 You can override this prefix.

         php::module { "apc":
           module_prefix => "php-"